Part 3 of our Cooling Plan Series is all about

 https://www.cdc.gov/mmwr/volumes/69/wr/mm6924a1.htm

 Recent exposure to heat has major implications for your body.
 Our bodies are amazing and complicated machines.
 When we experience new environmental conditions over time our bodies learn to adapt.
-It is amazing how the first 80F / 27C degree day in spring can feel so much hotter than the common 90F / 33C day in summer.
+It is amazing how the first 80°F/27°C degree day in spring can feel so much hotter than the common 90°F/33°C day in summer.

 This is called acclimatization and many physiological changes occur when our bodies are acclimatized to the heat.
 There is a stabilization of blood circulation, an increase in sweat produced and a reduction in electrolytes lost through sweating, increased skin blood flow, and an ability to perform work at a lower core temperature and heart rate.

 If you had a heat-related illness once, it is more likely to occur again.
 This is because you may have some underlying unknown risk factor or due to the after-effects of your previous heat-related illness.
-As we mentioned last week, heat-related illness can cause damage to our organs, hurting their efficiency and making another heat-related illness event more likely.
+As we mentioned last week, heat-related illnesses can cause damage to our organs, hurting their efficiency and making another heat-related illness event more likely.

-• Antihistamines: these are typically allergy medications including; Zyrtec, Benadryl, Allegra, Claritin, Xyzal, and Clarinex.
-Antihistamines work on an area of the brain that controls the sweating and reduce the amount you sweat.
+Antihistamines: these are typically allergy medications including; Zyrtec, Benadryl, Allegra, Claritin, Xyzal, and Clarinex.
+Antihistamines work on an area of the brain that controls sweating and reduces the amount you sweat.
 If you are using these medications consider evaporative cooling products in dry conditions and cooling vests in humid environments.
 We will be discussing a wide variety of cooling products in Part 6 of this series.

 Beta blockers and ACE inhibitors also lower blood pressure which reduces the body's ability to expel heat and reduce the ability of the heart and lungs to adapt to hot weather.
 For a more complete list see the chart below:

-According to the chart above, males are at a greater risk of heat related illness.
+According to the chart above, males are at a greater risk of heat-related illness.
 So next time you or your loved one are working in the yard on a hot day, remember that and stay safe.

 Putting it all together

-As children from the 80s, we remember the coach yelling at us that we were weak because we asked for water during practice at temps in triple digits.
+As children from the '80s, we remember the coach yelling at us that we were weak because we asked for water during practice at temps in triple digits.
 Thank goodness the good old days are behind us, but our old macho attitudes are misguided and dangerous.
 Use this information to empower yourself and your body.
 As we have stated before there is ONLY prevention.
 Use your personal information to ask yourself,

 How am I feeling?

-Have I drank enough water?
+Have I drunk enough water?

 Am I putting unnecessary stress on my heart?

-What's my past experience tell me?
+What does my past experience tell me?

 Stay Cool,